 Skip to main contentSkip to secondary navigation

 Assess your weight and cardiovascular risk by combining BMI with waist-to-height ratio (WHtR).
-Features visceral fat education, actionable risk reduction steps, and the "waist less than half your height" rule.
+Free, instant, and accurate.

 ✓ Formula verified: January 2026For informational purposes only